+Local topography and land use will greatly affect the scope and reach of whatever sea level rise occurs in Florida.
 Utilizing the most recent available land cover data from the Florida Fish and Wildlife Conservation Commission (FWC) (2003) and currently available Lidar elevations, it is possible to project the amount of habitat that would be subject to future inundation from various levels of sea level rise.
-The following tables and graphs display the results for Lee and Collier Counties, which are the two counties with complete Lidar data at this time.
-There are currently gaps in the Lidar data for Charlotte and Sarasota Counties.
+The following tables and graphs display the results for Lee County, with complete Lidar data at this time.
 The elevations analyzed (0.5, 1.0, 1.5, 2.0, 3.0, 4.0, and 9.0 feet NGVD) correspond to the following climate change scenarios: